-1. Arm[®] Mali[TM]-G610 GPU performance counters
+1. Arm[®] Mali[TM]-G310 GPU performance counters

-This guide explains the GPU performance counters found in the Arm® Streamline profiling template for the Mali[TM]-G610 GPU, which is part of the Valhall architecture family.
+This guide explains the GPU performance counters presented in the Arm® Streamline profiling template for the Mali[TM]-G310 GPU, which is part of the Valhall architecture family.

 The counter template in Streamline follows a step-by-step analysis workflow.
-Analysis starts with high-level workload triage, measuring the CPU, GPU, and memory bandwidth usage.
-A detailed analysis of the application rendering workload then reviews how efficiently the available hardware resources are used by the application.
+Analysis starts with high-level workload triage that allows you to classify the type of problem that needs investigating.
+Measurements of CPU usage, GPU usage, and memory bandwidth allow you to select the correct type of detailed analysis to perform next.
+For issues related to GPU throughput, the template then proceeds with a detailed analysis of the application rendering workload.
+A set of data views are presented that systematically show how efficiently the available hardware resources are being used by your application.